bbauska/UC-Davis-JS-Basics/readme.md

   alt="Update variables to const and let whereever possible." />
 </p>

 And then down in the swapImage we have a variable here.
 That one can also be constant.
-Great, so we got that.
-So now we've got our files and that's all looking good.
+Now we've got our files and that's all looking good.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 583. call script.js defer in head of index.html (324) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">